MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-secure-apps-app-hygiene-features.md

 Data legend:

-- Due to data history or app scope constraints, some apps will show *Over 30 days ago* in the **Last used** or **Credential unused since** column.
-These apps haven't signed in in the last 30 days, but we don't currently have an exact last sign-in date.
+- Due to data history or app scope constraints, some apps show *Over 30 days ago* in the **Last used** or **Credential unused since** column.
+These apps haven't signed in the last 30 days, but we don't currently have an exact last sign-in date.

-- Apps which don't have a last sign-in date or credential expiration date available will have *Not available* in the respective column.
+- Apps that don't have a last sign-in date or credential expiration date available have *Not available* in the respective column.

 - Apps with *No credentials* in the **Credential unused since** or **Credential expiration** column don’t have any credentials assigned to the app.